 Each year the Lectures are given at Blackburn Cathedral.
 These lectures often explore contemporary social and ethical issues from a Christian perspective, but they sometimes also address aspects of the Church’s life and mission, its spirituality and its proclamation of good news.

 The lectures honour the contribution of William Temple, Bishop of Manchester, and later Archbishop of York and Canterbury, who founded the Diocese of Blackburn in 1926, and who is justly famous for his contributions in the mid-twentieth century to national life and post-war reconstruction, ecumenism, theological communication and biblical reflection.
-The Temple Lectures are seen as the Bishop of Blackburn’s lectures, hosted by the Cathedral and supported by the cathedral's exChange Project.
+The Temple Lectures are seen as the Bishop of Blackburn’s lectures, hosted by the Cathedral.

 Guided tours provide opportunities not only to explore the Cathedral as a building, but to understand and interpret it spiritually and theologically.
 The new Cathedral buildings will provide opportunities of extending our learning opportunities and of engaging with people in new ways.